Zaphodious/nixconf/README.md

 A new NixOS machine can be configured by running (setup_host.sh)[./setup_host.sh) (If no hostname is passed into the script, it will prompt for one).

-For convienence, the following can also be run from the admin user's home directory, which will clone the repo and run the above script
+For convenience, the following can also be run from the admin user's home directory, which will clone the repo and run the above script
 automatically: